RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 2.md

 D	is	incorrect	because	the	Gramm–Leach–Bliley	Act	(GLBA)	of	1999 is	focused	on	how	financial	institutions	handle	the	private	information of	individuals.
 It	is	not	specifically	focused	on	records	retention	or preservation.

-### Qustion # 24 - During	an	SOC	2	audit,	the	change	management	policies	and	proceduresof	an	organization	are	evaluated.
+### Qustion # 24 - During	an	SOC	2	audit,	the	change	management	policies	and	procedures of	an	organization	are	evaluated.
 Which	principle	of	the	SOC	2	audit includes	this	evaluation?
 A.	Security
 B.	Privacy
 C.	Processing	integrity